 Supporting Infection Control

-One of the key issues is hand health; specifically, hand washing, with the CDC reporting an estimated 48% compliance rate in 2000.
+One of the critical issues is hand health; specifically, hand washing, with the CDC reporting an estimated 48% compliance rate in 2000.

 For More Information: